Soham-Metha/virex/docs/Features.md

 That's why we built a visual AST (Abstract Syntax Tree) viewer, which displays the parsed structure of your program.

-This tool helps visualize how the assembler understands your code, showing:

-1. the hierarchical structure of scopes,

-2. statement ordering within blocks, and

-3. how constants and expressions are resolved.
+This tool helps visualize how the assembler understands your code, showing the hierarchical structure of scopes, statement ordering within blocks, and how constants and expressions are resolved.

 !!! info "Local and Global Scopes"